Riieno/Gadgets-And-Gizmos/README.md

 ## Pack Authors

 Inclusion of `Gadgets & Gizmos` the `Gadgets & Gizmos Library` or any other mods by me are allowed to be included in mod packs without limitation, this is perpetual permission.

+## Developers

+People looking to expand `Gadgets and Gizmos` or build against it should build against `Main` or `InDev`, Use `main` if you want to be compatible with the current stable release, and `InDev` if you want to be ahead of the curve and build against new features being added in the next release.
+Experimental branches should not be pulled or built against.